nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

     {{#> callout type='note' }}
     Before dropping it, releasing your mouse button to load your cursor with the asset’s thumbnail.
 Then drag your image to size and place it into your document.
     {{/callout}}
-1. If you are a power user who needs InDesign’s **Show Import Options** for PDF or other image types, hold down the alt/option key when you drag and drop.
+    {{#> callout type='info' }}
+    Formats supported for placing include: jpg, png, ai, eps, psd, eps, tif/tiff, and bmp.
+    {{/callout}}

-1. For local files, place them as usual, then use the connector menu panel to upload them to the repository.
+1. For local files, place them as usual, then use the Connector menu panel to upload them to the repository.
 1. Select the local files and choose to “upload selected items” in the menu list or
 1. Use the menu list and choose to “upload non-http items”
-1. Once local items are in the repository, be sure to “relink to current location” from the menu list.
+1. Once local items are in the repository, be sure to check that the links have been updated to reflect the location in the repository.
+If not, then use the “relink to current location” from the Connector burger menu list.
 This will ensure the links are maintained server side.
 1. If you have not already browsed to the location where you want to store the InDesign file, use the browse tab to navigate to your intended destination.
 Upload the INDD document using the Nuxeo CC Connector fly out menu (Upload Indesign Document).